jensculrich/urban_park_community_science_project/README.md

 6. A dataframe of city-level mean isolation values.
 7. A dataframe of city-level land cover composition, including total area per cover type and land cover diversity (number of distinct cover types).
 8. A dataframe of city-level mean and median park sizes.

+## Lepidoptera Trait Data
+Our analyses incorporated some butterfly species traits as predictors of occupancy and detection.
+The data are contained in the "./data/lepidoptera_trait_data/" folder.

+Ease of ID ("./ease_of_id/identifiability_by_genus.csv") was the only data collected from scratch for this project.
+For these data we searched the number of research grade versus total detections (within the U.S.) for each butterfly genus included in the study.

+The Species list for traits file ("./lepidoptera_trait_data/SpeciesListForTraits.csv") was obtained from Goldstein et al., 2024.
+We added any species missing for the trait data using the same methods provided.

+The migratory status file ("./migratory_status/migratory.csv") contains info on whether species are migratory or not.
+This was obtained directly from Chowhury et al., 2021.